Create a dynamic After Effects "slideshow" template with a variable number of video clips [updated]

 For each precomped “slide” in the main timeline, you will also apply the Templater Settings effect, and each will have the various Time Sculpting controls set as follows (note the “shift” parameter with the 1 frame shift overlap on every clip after the first one):

-The last piece of the puzzle is to use a 2-frame long transparent (100% alpha) video clip that is exactly double the framerate of the slide precomps that you will call in your datasource when you want to turn a specific slide off for a particular render.
-The clip needs to be 2 frames because a video clip that is 1 frame long will be recognized as a still by AE/Templater, and it won’t properly adjust your precomp durations.
-The clip itself can be extremely small, dimensionally (say, 4px x4px).
-In my example, “blank-slide.mov” is the 2-frame transparent clip.
+The last piece of the puzzle is to use a 2-frame long empty comp that is exactly double the framerate of the slide precomps that you will call in your datasource when you want to turn a specific slide off for a particular render.
+The comp needs to be 2 frames because a video clip that is 1 frame long will be recognized as a still by AE/Templater, and it won’t properly adjust your precomp durations.
+The comp itself can be extremely small, dimensionally (say, 4px x4px).
+In my example, “blank-slide” is the 2-frame transparent comp.
+To call the

 If you have any questions, feel free to ask here, or shoot us an email.